-By Dance/NYC ► Share | Print | Download
+By Dance/NYC Share | Print | Download

 Dance/NYC and its program partners Gibney and Spaceworks are pleased to invite you to apply for the Disability.
 Dance.
 Artistry.
-Residency Program, made possible by the generous support of the Craig H. Neilsen Foundation and the New York City Department of Cultural Affairs CreateNYC Disability Forward Fund.
-Through the Craig H. Neilsen Foundation, Dance/NYC will award residencies to up to six (6) dance artists with spinal cord injury (SCI) and/or dance ensembles working with artists with SCI.
-Through the New York City Department of Cultural Affairs CreateNYC Disability Forward Fund, Dance/NYC will open the residency opportunity to up to two (2) more disabled artists.
-The purpose of the residency program is to expand opportunities for dancers with SCI and other disabilities, and to advance accessibility and inclusion within the larger dance, residency, and presenting communities.
+Residency Program, made possible by the generous support of the Craig H. Neilsen Foundation.
+Dance/NYC will award residencies to up to three (3) dance artists with spinal cord injury (SCI) and/or dance ensembles working with artists with SCI.
+The purpose of the residency program is to expand opportunities for dancers with SCI and to advance accessibility and inclusion within the larger dance, residency, and presenting communities.